HomeCriticality / Probability of Failure / Creating POF Ratings

 Already in functional failure mode (Mortality – already broken, collapsed; Level of Service - not doing what it’s supposed to; Capacity – not sufficiently sized; Financial Inefficiency – costing too much to continue to use) or expected to be in functional failure mode within 1 year.
 A failure of one of the four types is imminent, if the asset is not already in failure mode.

-System staff will assign an asset a probability of failure rating based on the rating structure they created.
-Staff must consider all four failure modes when assigning a rating in order to make informed judgements about the probability of failure across all types of assets.
-If the system has the ability to collect and store the information, it is also valuable to identify which failure mode(s) are likely to dominate the analysis.
-For example, Asset A is likely to fail via level of service failure and the likelihood is rated a 4.
-Asset B is likely to fail via mortality and the likelihood is 2.
-There are no industry standards for probability of failure for given assets, so they are best defined by system personnel as described previously.
-However, the more applicable empirical data is collected on an asset, the more accurate and objective the probability of failure estimate will be and the more consistent they will be with industry best practice.
+Consider all four failure modes when assigning a rating to make informed judgements about the probability of failure across all types of assets.
+If the utility can collect and store the information, it is also valuable to identify which failure mode(s) are likely.
+The more relevant empirical data is collected on an asset, the more accurate and objective the probability of failure estimate will be and the more consistent they will be with industry best practice.
+The following examples use a rating scale of 1-5 with 1 being least likely to fail.

 Collecting data to help determine the probability of failure for green assets may be more challenging initially because their inclusion in this type of analysis is a relatively new practice compared to gray assets.
 Additionally, collecting the appropriate data may require expertise that is outside the typical knowledge of a water or wastewater system (e.g., fire, forestry, geomorphology.)